Q&A on Whaling

 - Q10.Isn't whale meat obtained through research whaling available in Japanese markets?

 - Yes.
-The sale of whale meat as by-products of research is fully consistent with Article VIII(2) of the ICRW.
+Under Article VIII(2) of the ICRW, Contracting Governments are obliged to utilize any whales taken under special parmits, and thus the sale of whale meat as by-products of research is fully consistent with Article VIII(2) of the ICRW.

 (Article VIII(2) of the ICRW)